 - Grade 12 English: ENG4(C) or ENG4(U)

-Note: Although not required for admission, a high degree of computer literacy and keyboarding skills at 35 w.p.m. are recommended.
+- High degree of computer literacy and keyboarding skills at 35 w.p.m.

 The Importance of Learning Skills:

 Student success in college requires well developed learning skills (such as being able to work independently, participate in a team, be well–organized, develop good work habits, and show initiative).
 These skills are as important as prior academic achievement.
 While it is expected that applicants would have developed these skills through previous education and life experiences, Seneca offers support to assist students with further development of these important skills.
 Seminars, workshops and tutoring are available at Seneca's Learning Centres.

 Your new career begins with our four–semester Paralegal diploma program which has been accredited by the Law Society of Upper Canada.
 Upon graduation, you’ll be prepared to pursue your paralegal licence and explore career opportunities in paralegal firms, private and public sector law departments, law offices, legal clinics and or as a private practitioner.